GPP ProgramThe GPP's program is composed of four thematically structured units:

 Signing up for a Course

-In order to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.
+The official course registration starts on December 1, 2014.
+Applications arriving before that day will not be considered.
+Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.

 To sign up for a course, please use the GPP Course Registration Form.